MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication-basics.md

 1. Create an authentication connection and add it to the channel registration settings.
 1. Add the connection name to the bot's configuration files.
 This allows the bot to be authorized to access user's protected resources.

-For a complete example, see [Add authentication to a bot](bot-builder-authentication.md).

 ## Code highlights

 If you want to add authentication to your bot, you start by calling the `OAuthPrompt`, depending on when you want to authenticate the user.
 See the steps described in [Use an OAuth prompt to sign the user in and get a token](bot-builder-authentication.md#use-an-oauth-prompt-to-sign-the-user-in-and-get-a-token).

+For the complete example, see [Add authentication to a bot](bot-builder-authentication.md).

 ## Related topics

-The following articles provide in depth information and examples of the Bot Framework authentication.
-Start by looking at the [Authentication types](bot-builder-concept-authentication-types.md).
+The following articles provide in depth information and examples about the Bot Framework authentication.
+Start by looking at the [Authentication types](bot-builder-concept-authentication-types.md) and then [Identity providers](bot-builder-concept-identity-providers.md).

 > [!div class="mx-tdBreakAll"]
 > |Article|Description|